bboesl-research/applied-acoustics/SFAI/SFAI_Analysis/README.md

 2. `step2_gaussian_convolution.ipynb` – smooths and interpolates each magnitude curve.
 3. `step3_peaks_halfwidth.ipynb` – detects peaks within selected frequency regions and calculates peak widths.

+### If you are working with the 'BODE_AUTO_v9.vi' with LabVIEW, consider merging these code into an automated process as the 'BODE_AUTO_v9.vi' generates A LOT of data.
+These codes are meant for small sample sizes.

 ## Important Data Requirements

 Before running Step 1, the Bode measurements must be collected using a consistent experimental and frequency-sweep configuration.